epistemehealth/about-source/content/policy/submission-guidelines.md

 ## 11. Production

 DIY production is one of the main ways that Episteme Health is able to offer fee-free platinum open access publishing.
-Authors are therefore responsible for the majority of typesetting.
-Templates for MS Word and [LaTeX](https://www.latex-project.org/) will be provided.
-Authors can then use conversion software or [Texture](http://substance.io/texture/) to create an XML version of their article that will be modified to prepare it for online display and archiving.
+Authors are therefore asked to help with typesetting.
+Article production help is available on [Github](https://github.com/epistemehealth/article-production), including a custom version of [Texture](https://github.com/epistemehealth/texture/releases/).

 Upon publication, every article will have links to the PDF and XML versions of the article.
 Where applicable, additional links will be displayed for datasets, preregistration, audits, corrections, expressions of concern, or retraction notices.

 ## 12. Copyright, Licensing, and Preservation
 Authors retain copyright for their articles and have a choice of open access licenses.
 The Creative Commons Attribution 4.0 International (CC BY 4.0) is the default license because it is compliant with all open access mandates.
-A license that restricts commercial use (CC BY-NC 4.0) is also available, but in that case authors are asked to assign the publisher the right to license third parties for commercial use.
-In that case authors retain the right to exploit their material commercially such as by including it in a book that they sell for profit, but unrelated third parties will need to seek the publisher’s permission.
+A license that restricts commercial use (CC BY-NC 4.0) is also available and authors can request other licenses if required by their employers or funders.
+Authors retain the right to license or not license their work to third parties if additional permissions are required beyond what is specified by their article's license.
+If the authors choose to charge a fee for additional permissions, we ask that they share at least 30% with the publisher.
+However, if they are unavailable for a specified period of time, then the publisher may fill that role.
+In all cases, the publisher places no restriction on the authors' right to exploit their material in any way.

-See the Episteme Health [Copyright and Fair Dealing Policy]({{< relref "copyright-fair-dealing.md" >}}).
+See the Episteme Health [Copyright and Fair Dealing Policy]({{< ref "copyright-fair-dealing.md" >}}).

 ### Digital Preservation

 Digital preservation is the responsibility of both the publisher and the author.
 Digital preservation ensures that articles will be available even if the journal or publisher cease to exist.

 Authors are strongly encouraged to deposit the final published version of their article in their institutional repository, subject repository, personal website, or elsewhere.
 This will enhance the discoverability and durability of their article.
 Institutional repositories also usually have preservation processes that will ensure the ongoing availability of the work.
+The publisher will link to institutional repository copies via Crossmark metadata.

+Works are also archived in the [Public Knowledge Project Preservation Network](https://pkp.sfu.ca/pkp-pn/).
+The PKP PN is an archiving agency that using proven [LOCKSS](https://en.wikipedia.org/wiki/LOCKSS) technology and is a member of the [Keepers Registry](https://keepers.issn.org/keepers).

 The publisher will also engage the services of a digital repository for preservation.
 The Center for Research Libraries assesses and conducts TRAC certification of repositories.
 By engaging a [TRAC-certified](https://www.crl.edu/archiving-preservation/digital-archives/metrics-assessing-and-certifying/trac) repository to preserve articles, the publisher ensures that articles will be available in the event that the journal is unavailable online or ceases to exist.